Defence of the Reich: American day supremacy

 Maj.
 Gen. Doolittle began his campaign to destroy the Luftwaffe in February 1944 with Operation Argument, missions against German targets that became known as "Big Week" (20 to 25 February 1944).
 The planners intended to lure the Luftwaffe into a decisive battle by launching massive attacks on the German aircraft industry.
 By defeating the Luftwaffe, the Allies would achieve air superiority and the invasion of Europe could proceed.
 The day bombing campaign was supported by RAF Bomber Command, when they operated against the same targets at night.
 During "Big Week", the 15th Air Force lost 90 bombers, the 8th Air Force lost 157 bombers and RAF Bomber Command lost 131 bombers.
 The 8th Air Force strength had dropped from 75 per cent to 54 per cent and the strength of its fighter units had dropped from 72 per cent to 65 per cent.
 The Reichs-Luftverteidigung lost 355 fighters and its operational strength shrank to 50 per cent.
 The RLV also lost nearly 100 valuable fighter pilots.
 While Spaatz claimed victory, the production of German fighters dropped only briefly but the attritional battle would only get worse for the Luftwaffe.
 After Big Week, air superiority had passed irrevocably to the Allies.
 "By early 1944," writes Richard Overy, "the German fighter force was obtaining an average net gain every month of only twenty-six new pilots", reducing the Luftwaffe to "a brittle shield".

-One of the most important developments of "Big Week" was the début of the P-51 Mustang.
+One of the most important developments of "Big Week" was the debut of the P-51 Mustang.
 It had the range to escort the USAAF bombers to the target and back again.
 It also had the performance to engage any piston-engine German fighter in service and the firepower of six .50 in Browning AN/M2 machine guns with which to destroy them.
 The number of Mustangs increased from February 1944.
 The rapid re-equipment of USAAF fighter squadrons enabled Doolittle, in March 1944, to send out Mustang squadrons in formations well ahead of the lead elements of the bomber formations, to perform air supremacy "fighter sweeps" to clear the German skies of the Luftwaffe and permit the USAAF's bombers to operate without serious opposition.
 As 1944 progressed, each in their turn, first the Zerstörergeschwader ("destroyer" wings)' twin-engined heavy fighters like the Bf 110 and the newer Messerschmitt Me 410 Hornisse, then the heavily armed Fw 190 A Sturmbock bomber destroyer aircraft were driven from the Reich's skies by the P-51s.